 "Employing Samuel Beckett’s absurdist play Waiting for Godot, Writer/Director Richard Lucas’ stingingly clever and sharply funny Bono and the Edge Waiting for Godomino’s mocked the absurdity of fame and stardom by transposing Beckett’s two tramps to Bono and David Evans of the rock band U2.
 Performed to prickly perfection by Lucas, Curt Collier, Jeff Blumberg and Bruno Oliver."

-After 13 months of performances in six theatres in five cities and two states, we are currently seeking the assistance of a theatre booking agency to schedule regional college and theatre tours throughout the U.S. Let's bring this Bono/Beckett madness to the masses!
-We're also looking to perform in Belfast/Dublin - in the heart of the homeland of both U2 and Samuel Beckett.
-Hey - U2 plays there this October & November!
-But we cannot do it on our own.
+With performances in eight theatres in seven cities and two states, we are currently seeking the assistance of a theatre booking agency to schedule regional college and theatre tours throughout the U.S. Let's bring this Bono/Beckett madness to the masses!
+We're also looking to perform in Belfast/Dublin/London - in the heart of the homeland of both U2 and Samuel Beckett.
+But we cannot do it on our own!
 If your agency would be interested in joining our team, please send info to WaitingForGodominos@Yahoo.com or complete the CONTACT FORM below.

 Bono orders a pizza delivery to get back in touch with the Common Man.